Validating data in Go #

 Where should we validate? #

-Go programs that implement an HTTP API often follow
+Go programs that provide a Web API often follow

 the controller/service/repository pattern.